sassit/web3-nest/README.md

 https://www.mongodb.com/docs/manual/installation/

-## IPFS file upload [minting of nft not working yet]
+## IPFS file upload [minting of nft working but probably has issues, cannot see nft in metamask, but onchain and in ipfs]
-curl -iv --form image=@./test.png data=@./test.json http://localhost:3001/ipfs/upload
+curl -F image=@./test.png -F nftName=Hello -F nftDescription=Test -F address=0x63Ec8bcF66479CE5844Eb8cb5147C9D1CC448B95  http://localhost:3001/ipfs/upload

 This works but it needs an additional attribute with metadata.

-The file can be retrieved via: https://ipfs.io/ipfs/<cid>
+The file can be retrieved via: https://ipfs.io/ipfs/<cid> (you can see the ipfs url in the metadata on-chain or console.log)